Italy - Rome and the Swiss Alps

 Optional tours:

-We have handpicked our tours to give you the must-see sites with a relaxed and enjoyable vacation.
-We understand that some people have different interests than others.
-We will try to accommodate special requests such as a special tour, a historical site, a river cruise, or just a special dinner.
+We have carefully selected our tours to provide you with the must-see sites in a relaxed and enjoyable vacation experience.
+We understand that some people have different interests from others.
+We will try to accommodate special requests, such as customized tours, visits to historical sites, river cruises, or special dinners.
 Please feel free to contact us.

 Day 7: Venice, Italy